 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by DAW Books on July 5, 2011 in paperback and has 310 pages.
+This horror, urban fantasy is a paperback edition that was published by DAW Books on July 5, 2011 and has 310 pages.

 First in the White Trash Zombie horror series and revolving around Angel Crawford, a pill-poppin’ loser.